SuraajVarne/ai-recipe-generator/README.md

 ## How It Works
 Input Ingredients: Users type a list of ingredients into the search bar.
-Recipe Generation: The backend processes the input and dynamically generates a recipe using the provided data.
+Recipe Generation: The backend processes the input and dynamically generates a recipe based on the provided ingredients.
-User Authentication: Login via AWS Cognito ensures a personalized experience.
+User Authentication: AWS Cognito handles secure user login to deliver a personalized recipe generation experience.
-Real-Time Updates: Leveraging React.js, the UI updates instantly based on user interactions.
+Real-Time Updates: The user interface updates instantly as the user interacts, powered by React.js.
 ## Live Demo
 Link: https://main.d2ne5lxv2tdodf.amplifyapp.com/